DMEthier/DataCompile-SDJV/docs/09-DataProcess.md

 ## Assigning survey period

 Winter surveys more than often straddle two calendar years (e.g., start in October 2021 and end in April 2022).
 When doing an analysis you are often interested in 'year' as a covarite or random effect.
 We will call this data column survey `Period`.

+NOTE: The MASS dataset contains the `SurveyYear` which is the end year of the survey period.
+We removed this during data processing but will add it back here.

 ## Spatial and temporal consideration